Strategies to Make Dog Training Easier

 Training sessions should be regular, but you don’t want to overwhelm your hound.
 Dogs have fairly short attention spans, so keep it snappy and fun.
 After a few sessions, you’ll be able to see how long your dog can train before they are bored – and you’ll have a dog who’s eager to train because it’s fun to do.

 It’s all about positive reinforcement.
 Dogs want to make you happy, and they’ll start hating training sessions if you get frustrated every time.
 Make sure your pup loves learning by staying positive and rewarding with treats or kibble.

 Just like you don’t learn algebra before you can add and subtract, dogs need to be taught new commands over time.
-Increase the difficulty over several weeks – he needs to learn to sit before he can sit and stay.
+Increase the difficulty over several weeks – they need to learn to sit before they can sit and stay.

 Keep your commands simple

 Dogs aren’t fluent in English (or any human language), so keep your commands simple and consistent.
 If you switch from “sit” to “sit down over there,” your pup might not know what you’re talking about.